-The Company is exposed to Liquidity risk of their accounts payable, \$256,660 (August 31, 2016 \$339,317).
+The Company is exposed to Liquidity risk of their accounts payable and accrued liabilities, \$357,135 (August 31, 2018 \$256,660).
 Liquidity risk is the risk that the Company is not able to meet its financial obligations as they fall due.
 There can be no assurance that the Company will be able to obtain adequate financing in the future or that the terms of such financing will be favorable.
 The Company may seek additional financing through debt or equity offerings, but there can be no assurance that such financing will be available on terms acceptable to the Company or at all.
 Any equity offering will result in dilution to the ownership interests of the Company's shareholders and may result in dilution to the value of such interests.
 In the opinion of management, the liquidity risk is low and the company is not exposed to a material amount of liquidity risk.
 This risk is unchanged from prior periods.